tommyettinger/anim8-gdx/README.md

       - DODGY can be noisier, but if even slight repetitive artifacts are an issue, that noise becomes an advantage relative to WREN.
       - WOVEN typically preserves hue more accurately because the predictable nature of its repetitive artifact happens to align with its error-diffusion, improving perceived color when viewed from a distance.
     - This is the default and often the best of the bunch.
+  - OVERBOARD
+    - You thought WREN was complicated?
+Think again.
+OVERBOARD takes a Burkes error diffusion dither and mixes in added error from variants on the R2 sequence, blue noise, and XOR-mod patterns into each channel of each pixel.
+    - It doesn't use its whole repertoire for every channel, and selects which variants will add error using a simple ordered grid pattern.
+    - This adjusts each channel separately, and is close in how its code works to WREN (which also does this).
+    - This tends to have fewer artifacts, if any, at high dither strength.
+This is true relative to most dithers here.
+    - It also tends to be smoother than WREN, without any "rough surface" appearance.
   - Most algorithms have artifacts that stay the same across frames, which can be distracting for some palettes and some input images.
     - PATTERN and LOAF have obvious square grids.